 Here it will be suggested that you set up the Site Audit tool.
 As a matter of fact, technically healthy sites rank better.

 There are 2 ways you can carry out a technical website audit: check the Technical Issues section of the On Page SEO Checker for each page, or export the Full Site Audit Report in PDF for your webmaster from the Site Audit tool.

-Bounce rates, time on page, and page load time reflect a User Experience.
+Bounce rates and time on page reflect a User Experience.
 The tool will help you to identify if there are concerns about the User Experience on page.
 To see the ideas, connect your Google Analytics account.